Overview

 state_storefails (missing, malformed, or underlying cache error) - Context:

-provider,issuer,client_id_digest,state_digest,error_class,phase(state_store_lookup) - Notes: The flow aborts with an invalid state error.
+provider,issuer,client_id_digest,state_digest,error_class,phase(state_store_lookuporstate_store_atomic_take) - Notes: The flow aborts with an invalid state error.
+The

 Event: audit_state_store_removal_failed